-The SB800 is air fan bike similar to the Schwinn Aerdyne series, which is like a bike combined with an elliptical, allowing you to work your upper body as well.
+The SB800 (recently discontinued) is air fan bike similar to the Schwinn Aerdyne series, which is like a bike combined with an elliptical, allowing you to work your upper body as well.
 Here you get 12 workout programs, wireless heart rate capability, a 5" x 7" LCD display and a 300 lb. max weight.

 The SB900 is an advanced version of the SB700, with eddy current magnetic resistance instead of felt pad, SPD pedals, wireless display console, and more durable design.

 Sole is also currently featuring the Johnny G Indoor Bike as well, a high end trainer made by sister company Spirit Fitness.

 We like all of the Sole exercise bikes, because just like with their treadmills and ellipticals, the construction, durability and design is top notch.
 The company doesn't focus on bells and whistles, but rather making sure that the user is placed in the ideal natural position throughout the workout to maximize results.

 There's only a couple of models in each series so choosing one shouldn't be that difficult.
 Start by deciding which kind of bike you want...a recumbent, an upright or one of the SB indoor cycles/air bike.